Focus on you

 Hospital indemnity insurance pays a fixed daily benefit if you have a covered stay in a hospital, intensive care unit or rehabilitation facility that occurs on or after your coverage effective date.
 Benefits depend on the type of facility and number of days of confinement.
 For example, a hospital admission on the low plan may pay up to $600, or up to $900 on the high plan.
 Visit Voya’s microsite for more details on coverage: presents.voya.com/EBRC/breadfinancial.

 Hospital indemnity insurance supplements your existing medical insurance for covered stays in a hospital, critical care unit or rehabilitation facility.
 You can use this money for any expense you’d like: child care, groceries, help around the house — it’s up to you.
 Hospital indemnity insurance is a limited benefit policy.
 This isn’t health insurance and doesn’t satisfy the requirement of minimum essential coverage under the Affordable Care Act.
+Rates are based on age, tier and plan.

 Benefit Basics: Hospital Indemnity Insurance